 PrimeVigilance can audit your existing QPPV and PV system and identify gaps in oversight and advice on optimal arrangements, recommending corrective actions to ensure your PV system meets the requirements of the legislation.

-PrimeVigilance also offer an extensive network of National Persons Responsible for Pharmacovigilance (NPRP – also known as local QPPVs or Local Contact Persons) who are the primary contact person for their local competent authority and work closely with the EEA QPPV e.g. the German Stufenplanbeauftragter or Graduated Plan Officer as defined in section 63a of the German Drug Law.
+PrimeVigilance also offers an extensive network of National Persons Responsible for Pharmacovigilance (NPRP – also known as local QPPVs or Local Contact Persons) who are the primary contact person for their local competent authority and work closely with the EEA QPPV e.g. the German Stufenplanbeauftragter or Graduated Plan Officer as defined in section 63a of the German Drug Law.

 For more information contact PrimeVigilance today